 We would like to thank AMA District IV and Model Aviation Magazine for the wonderful write up on Chesapeake Bay Radio Control Club in the March edition.
 They were kind enough to tell the story of our May 19th 2012 Fun Fly held at our field, for more information click here »

 CBRC would like to thank all the members and friends of the Club for a wonderful day of flying, fun, and festivities!
 It was yet another wonderful day with a great turnout.
-The rain held out just long enough to get the event in the books, look forward to seeing you all next year!
+The weather was almost perfect not too humid with a light breeze.
+See you all next year!
 Event Photos »

 CBRC Headline News